SoftUni-Internal/interactive-content/EN/07-Transactions/02-Transaction-Properties.md

 # Transaction Properties

-To maintain stability in our database, before and after transaction, there are properties that are followed.
+We must follow some properties before and after a transaction to keep our database stable.

-They are called **ACID** properties.
+They are named **ACID** properties, an acronym for:
 - Atomicity
 - Consistency
 - Isolation